-Best Growing Conditions for your Rhaphidophora
+Best Growing Conditions for Rhaphidophora Plants

 If the leaves of your rhaphidophora aren’t splitting, a lack of light could be the cause.
 If this happens, move your plant to a place with more—but still indirect—light.